 Does the rather solemn and introspective holiday of Hanukah really need to compete with the consumerist bombast of Christmas?
 No. At the same time, a thoughtful and considerate gift isn’t the worst thing in the world.
 Consider checking out some of the unique items offered on Etsy and support a local maker during the holiday season.
 Just type “vegan” in the search bar and you’ll have all kinds of ideas at every price point.
 Handmade gifts, such as bath salts, scarves, and spice blends can be ecologically conscious, thrifty, and heartfelt ways to show you care all year-round.
-Check out Crafting a Vegan World for eco-crafts that put the fun in functional and this amazing Pinterest board for hundreds of DIY vegan personal care product ideas.
+Check out Crafting a Vegan World for eco-crafts that put the fun in functional.

 Marla Rose is the author of Fun, Festive and Fabulous, Vegan Holidays for Everyone.

 Love the plant-based lifestyle as much as we do?